 In June 2015 the Minister of Environment, Northern Ireland granted planning consent for the underground gold mine at the Omagh site.
 This planning consent will permit the continuation and expansion of gold mining.
 The positive decision was the result of 3 years of examination of environmental and other factors regarding the application.
 Included were environmental studies by NIEA (Northern Ireland Environment Agency) and independent specialists.
 The consent includes operating and environmental conditions, which the Company has reviewed.
 A number of conditions precedent to development were required to be satisfied and the Company has carried those out.
 During 2016 Galantas confirmed that a third party had obtained leave from Belfast High Court to bring a judicial review challenging the actions of the Department of Environment Northern Ireland (DOENI) in granting planning permission for underground mining beneath the existing open pit.
 The judicial review hearing commenced in September 2016 and was adjourned to February 2017 when the judicial review hearing was completed.
 Judgement was received in September 2017 whereby the third party's request for the quashing of the planning consent was denied.
 Galantas had earlier been advised that its consents would continue to remain valid, at least until judgement and thereafter subject to the judgement.
 However, during the fourth quarter of 2017, Galantas reported that it had received notice of an application by a third party to the Court of Appeal in relation to the positive judicial review judgment.
 This appeal was completed in February 2018.
-The Court will deliver its judgement at a later date, currently unknown but indicated for September 2018.
+Subsequent to September 30, 2018, the Company announced that the Court of Appeal has delivered its judgement in regard to an appeal against the Company's planning consent.
+The Court has determined that the appeal has failed and thus the planning consent is confirmed.